miguelvelezmj25/coding-interviews/README.md

-# cracking-the-coding-interview
+# coding-interviews
-Solutions for the book: Cracking the coding interview
+Solutions to coding interviews